Estate Planning in the SF Bay Area

-At the Law Offices of Matthew B. Talbot, our job is to ensure your peace of mind and facilitate your wishes.
-Matthew's experience, patience, and dedication to his clients make him an attorney you can rely upon for sound advice and conscientious guidance.
+At the Talbot Law Group, our job is to ensure your peace of mind and facilitate your wishes.
+Our team’s experience, patience, and dedication to clients make us attorneys you can rely upon for sound advice and conscientious guidance.
 Together, we will work out what is most important to you, and come up with a plan that makes you feel comfortable and secure.

-Top 3 Reasons to do an Estate Plan in the SF East Bay
+Top 4 Reasons to do an Estate Plan in California

 1. Your Peace of Mind.

-When you place assets inside of a trust, those assets can be distributed in a way that preserves peace within a family, or at the very least protects against misuse of inheritance.
-One reason for this is that with a trust one can be very specific.
+When you place assets inside of a trust, those assets can be distributed in a way that preserves peace within a family, and protects your beneficiaries.
 Specificity will help avoid future fighting between beneficiaries.
-Trusts can also be drafted to account for family members who may not have their lives together at the time of execution.
-Money can be distributed pursuant to specific conditions.
-Because Matthew has significant experience with Estate litigation - and hence the problems that arise when an Estate Plan is done improperly or not at all, he is uniquely positioned to draft Wills, Trusts, Powers of Attorney, and Health Care Directives that protect your heirs against uncertainty and litigation to the best degree possible.
+Trusts can also be drafted to to create sub trusts for the management of funds for your children, including special needs beneficiaries.
+Because our attorneys have significant experience with Trust and Estate litigation, we are uniquely positioned to draft Wills, Trusts, Powers of Attorney, and Health Care Directives that are set up to protect your estate against litigation.

-As an East Bay Estate Planning Lawyer, Matthew provides the following Estate Planning services:
+As a top Contra Costa Estate Planning Firm, Talbot Law Group provides the following Estate Planning services: